Digital Loggers

 Answer: If the firmware version is below 1.9.x, then update the firmware to support the latest certificates.

-Otherwise, log into the unit via SSH.
+If the issue persists, log into the unit via SSH.

 ls -l /etc/ssl/certs/